Software pilots for your next big thing.

 Past work: Testing a new hardware frontier.

-When Apple announced the Vision Pro, a key question emerged: could this be the company's next platform?
-I built a native proof-of-concept in one month and stress-tested the development pipeline, uncovering critical tooling limitations.
+When Apple announced the Vision Pro, a big question surfaced: could this be the company's next hardware platform?
+I built a native proof-of-concept in a month and stress-tested the development pipeline, uncovering critical tooling limitations.

-The outcome: Avoided a costly strategic mistake with clear evidence for a "no-go" decision.
-The prototype became a valuable demo asset.
+Outcome: Avoided a costly mistake with clear evidence for a "no-go" decision.
+The prototype became a valuable marketing asset.

 The 8-week pilot.